WalternativE/GregorBeyerleDotMe/posts/2020-12-25-save-yourself-from-krampus-with-ml-net-and-f-sharp.md

 ## <a name="building-an-app">Building an App</a>

 You can't finish an end-to-end demonstration without an end-product.
-For this project I thought about building a nice web application, that allows you to upload your own images or provide an image URI and classify them using some serverless component (because it is basically free to host and I'm a short on cloud-money).
+For this project I thought about building a nice web application, that allows you to upload your own images or provide an image URI and classify them using some serverless component (because it is basically free to host and I'm short on cloud-money).
 Because I've never used it I went with the new Docker image based AWS Lambda functions and a [Bolero](https://fsbolero.io/) (Blazor for F# people) frontend.
 The application isn't particularly exciting and should just demo how one might consume the model in the wild (to get away from Krampus).

 ![Using the finished model in a Bolero app calling an AWS lambda function](/images/posts/save-yourself-from-krampus-with-ml-net-and-f-sharp/bolero_inference.gif)